 The adaptability and ease of using flexible warehouses make them the right fit for small, medium, and large manufacturers alike.

-In the current times, especially when the world is battling the disruptions caused by the COVID-19 pandemic across all sectors including logistics, flexible manufacturing provides a physical warehouse in the cloud for all.
+In the current times, especially when the world is battling the disruptions caused by the COVID-19 pandemic across all sectors including logistics, flexible manufacturing provides a physical (warehouse) warehouses in bangalore in the cloud for all.

 Cost-effectiveness: With flexible warehousing, companies only pay for the space they use and share resources with others.
 This means that they can conveniently bring down their warehousing costs and increase their supply chain efficiency as well as profits.